 While back in New York, Janice calls Larry desperately telling him that her ex-husband Ed (Harry Townes) has tracked her down completely drunk and is now unconscious on the floor.
 Larry calming coaches Janice into finishing off the job by smothering him with a pillow, so she can finally be free and join him in Hollywood… But is that all there is to it?

 In Northfield, a rural community in northern California a teenage boy Tommy Cooley is found brutally murdered.
 His father R.G.
 Armstrong, who is a religious fanatic goes on a mission to avenge his boy’s murder.
-There is only one piece of evidence, a broken off part of the car’s headlight found a the murder scene.
+There is only one piece of evidence, a broken-off part of the car’s headlight found a the murder scene.
 First, believing that he is getting signs from God, he murders Frenchie La Font (Dennis Patrick) the person who owned the car.
 Then the car falls into the hands of an elderly librarian who considered purchasing the car and might have had access to it.
 The residents of Northfield become terrorized by the events and demand that (Dick York) Sheriff Will Pearce do something about it.
 Jacqueline Scott who plays Susan March a librarian and the Sheriff’s girlfriend is now the one who wound up with La Font’s car.
 Cooley now suspects her.
-He is on a mission from the lord to avenge his sons death.
+He is on a mission from the lord to avenge his son’s death.
 Will Susan be next?
-Co-stars Katherine Squire as Mrs.La Font who turns out a tremendous performance as the mother of a good for nothing son who winds up being the victim of Cooley’s wrath.
+Co-stars Katherine Squire as Mrs.La Font who turns out a tremendous performance as the mother of a good-for-nothing son who winds up being the victim of Cooley’s wrath.

 Three paroled ex-convicts stage a heist but inadvertently unleash radioactive cobalt on a small urban city street.
-Actors Chris Robinson,Norman Felland James Gregorywho are now garage mechanics decide to rob the payroll office.
+Actors Chris Robinson,Norman Fell, and James Gregorywho are now garage mechanics decide to rob the payroll office.
 When they can’t crack open the safe, they take it to their garage, which is adjoined to the little shop next store run by Carol.

-This is one of the more cheeky mystery installments of the show, and Patricia Barryis just superb as the brassy dame with a secret past who’s looking out for number one.
+This is one of the cheeky mystery installments of the show, and Patricia Barryis just superb as the brassy dame with a secret past who’s looking out for number one.
 The night she wins the Oscar, movie star Lana Layne is visited by her old ex-convict husband George (Stubby Kaye), who, she thought had died in a prison fight.
 Rosemary ‘Peaches’ Cassidy had married the bum when she was only seventeen and didn’t know any better.
-But George has plans of letting Lana remain his wife, since she’s so successful and wealthy, and if they did get divorced she’d owe him half of anything that was hers.
+But George has plans of letting Lana remain his wife since she’s so successful and wealthy, and if they did get divorced she’d owe him half of anything that was hers.
 She wants to marry handsome manager Harry Lawrence (Robert Culp).
 Lana clocks George on the head and accidentally kills him.
 Now Lana and Harry must try to hide the body while finding a place to have their honeymoon, assailed by gossip columnist Baila French (Alice Pearce- Bewitched’s neurotic neighbor Gladys Kravitz).
 It’s a comedy of errors!

 Directed by Alf Kjellin story and teleplay by Robert Gould

-Withers plays Edith Swinney the consummate nagging harpy who dominates her husband’s Gerald’s (Bob Newhart) mundane life.
-Gerald concocts a very elaborate plan to drive Edith mad using paranoia as he digs a grave like hole for a fish tank, leaving empty boxes of rat poison around the kitchen.
+Withers plays Edith Swinney the consummate nagging harpy who dominates her husband Gerald’s (Bob Newhart) mundane life.
+Gerald concocts a very elaborate plan to drive Edith mad using paranoia as he digs a grave-like hole for a fish tank, leaving empty boxes of rat poison around the kitchen.
 Edith is so convinced that Gerald is out to kill her that she shares her fears with her friends and neighbors.
 Gerald purchases a pair of rats from a pet shop and plants them in the kitchen.
 She falls for the bait and puts rat poisoning in his cocoa making it look like murder made to look like suicide.
 She calls the police the next morning, but they find a very alive Gerald.
 Edith is arrested for attempted murder… but is that the end of the story.
 Joyce Jameson stars as dancer Rosie Feather, always fabulous, perhaps playing the featherbrained blonde bombshell –but always endearing!

 Directed by Alf Kjellin with a teleplay by Alfred Hayes and William Gordon.
 Story by Miriam Allen de Ford.